jshrader/astronomical_algorithms/README.md

 You will also need to download the [tz_world shapefile](http://efele.net/maps/tz/world/) and make it accessible to this code.
 Then, edit the path to tz_world in `find_time_zone.R`.

+One might be able to replace this file with the countytimezones package in R: https://cran.r-project.org/web/packages/countytimezones/countytimezones.pdf

 ### find_tz ###
 #### Syntax ####
 `find_tz(<input data>)`